lpolerecky/LARS/README.md

     **Approach NON-DIV** (does not account for cell division): r<sub>j</sub> = (x<sub>S,j</sub><sup>E</sup> &#183; C<sub>j</sub>)/t (later denoted as *avg-SIP-nondiv*)

+   See the manuscript above for the interpretation of the assimilation rates calculated by the different approaches.

 7. Steps 2-6 are repeated for N=``Nsimul`` randomly sampled values of x<sub>j</sub> and C<sub>j</sub>, yielding N=``Nsimul`` values of predicted rates, r<sub>j</sub>.
 Mean and SD are calculated based on these values, separately for each calculation approach.

 8. Results for the current cell are displayed and exported in a PNG file.
 Example is shown here: